Drakeo/your-truck-trans-solutions/README.md

 my favorite QR Scanner
 # git hub the finest file updater in the world 10 dollars
 # Can be run with out GitHub but you lose the ability to
-  to see what person does what and have the ability to rest everything from anyday.
+  to see what person does what and have the ability to read everything from anyday.
 ~~~